khulnasoft/cache/README.md

-# Khulnasoft Runners Cache action
+# KhulnaSoft Runners Cache action

 This utility repository periodically runs a GitHub Action that pulls the latest [actions/cache](https://github.com/actions/cache) repository and applies a rather simple patch to all of its actions: